 So, how does a SmartDNS sneak you past the velvet rope?
 This is where it gets clever.

 When I first started trying to unblock geo-restricted content, I thought I had to change my entire IP address.
 But a SmartDNS works differently.
-It doesn’t change your IP or encrypt your data.
+It doesn’t change your IP address or encrypt your data.
 Instead, it only reroutes the tiny piece of information that reveals your location.

 Here’s a simple analogy I use to explain it: